esheldon/ngmix/README.md

 ------------

 * numpy
 * numba: http://numba.pydata.org/ I recommend instaling the anaconda python distribution, which comes with numba https://store.continuum.io/cshop/anaconda/.
-Don't forget to update numba with "conda update numba".
+Remember to update numba with "conda update numba".
-* emcee: http://dan.iel.fm/emcee/current/ Affine invariant MCMC sampler.
+* optionally if doing MCMC fitting: emcee: http://dan.iel.fm/emcee/current/ Affine invariant MCMC sampler.
+* optionally for checkpointing in the simulation: fitsio https://github.com/esheldon/fitsio

 caveats
 -------

 * numba is in heavy development.
-Currently the JIT object code is not cached, so there is a slow compilation step every time the package is loaded the first time.
+Currently the JIT object code is not cached, so there is a slow compilation step every time the package is loaded the *first* time in your python session.
 Caching is planned for the next major numba release, which will shorten the startup times immensely.
 * numba does not yet support inlining.
 Also function calls are slow.
-  As a result, my numba-based code messy, because the same bit of code must appear in multiple places.
+  As a result, my numba-based code has a lot of redundancy, because the same bit of code must appear in multiple places.
 Inlining could appear in a future numba release.